jpartain89/ansible-role-configure-monit/README.md

   * `user`: Linux username of the user starting the program.
 Optional
   * `group`: Linux group of the user starting the program.
 Optional
   * `rules`: List of rules to be included in this service.
 Optional

+For those of you who are wondering about using `depends` lines in your config files, you can write the dependency with the title in the above rule line, but then you'll need to create a new rule dictionary entry that will consequently create another file.
+As long as the `names` match, monit will know.

 * `monit_service_delete_unlisted`: Remove existing service monitorization configurations not declared in the `services`.
 Defaults to `true`
 * `monit_mail_enabled`: Enable mail alerts.
 Defaults to `false`
 * `monit_mailserver_host`: Mailserver host address.
 Defaults to `localhost`